Poker Hand Rankings

 What is a Tie in Poker?

 In poker, a tie occurs when two or more hands are identical at the showdown, including kickers.
 When the players' hands are tied, the pot is split evenly at showdown, known as a “split pot.'
-For example, if both the players get 7-7-8-9-10 as the poker hand, the pot is split.
+For example, if both players get 7-7-8-9-10 as the poker hand, the pot is split.

 What is a Kicker in Poker?

 A kicker, sometimes known as a side card, is a card in a poker hand that does not contribute to the hand's rank but can be used to break ties between hands of the same rank.
 The hand K-K-10-8-4, for example, is classed as a pair of Kings.
 The kickers are the 10, 8, and 4.
 This hand would beat any hand with no pair or a lower-ranking pair but would lose against any hand with a higher-ranking pair.
-The kickers, on the other hand, can be used to break ties amongst other hands with a pair of Kings.
+The kickers, on the other hand, can be used to break ties between other hands with a pair of Kings.
 K-K-A-7-9, for example, would win since the A kicker is higher than the 10, but K-K-10-8-3 would lose because its 3 is outranked by the 4.

 Best Poker Winning Hands

 The best poker hand is usually defined by the strongest poker hand rankings there are.
 However, the best hand can change numerous times from flop to river.
 A great example of this would be when you have Pocket Kings and an A turns up in the flop.
 Suddenly your pocket kings don’t look like the best option for you.
-But big pocket pairs like pocket aces, kings and queens are great to have when you want to dominate the rest of the starting poker hands.
+But big pocket pairs like pocket aces, kings, and queens are great to have when you want to dominate the rest of the starting poker hands.

 If you ever catch yourself with a pair of pocket Aces, then congratulations, you have the best possible starting hand.